 Accompanying the rapid economic growth in China since 1978 has been a sharp rise in economic inequality.
-One study estimates that the Gini index, a standard measure of income inequality, jumped steadily from 0.310 in 1985 to 0.415 in 2001 in China.
-Responding to this rapid social change, sociological research on contemporary China has focused on social inequality in the past fifteen years.
-With a few exceptions that explored reasons for the sharp rise in inequality, much of the research effort has attempted to address the distributional question of "who wins and who loses" during the transition.
+One study estimates that the Gini index, a standard measure of income inequality, jumped steadily from 0.310 in 1985 to 0.415 in 2001.
+Responding to this rapid social change, sociological research on contemporary China has focused on social inequality in the past 15 years.
+With a few exceptions which explored reasons for the sharp rise in inequality, much of the research has attempted to address the distributional question of "who wins and who loses" during the transition.